samualblair/pisensor/README.md

 # pisensor
 Sensor Configurations for Using Grove Pi board on Rasberry Pi

+Right now Repo only relates to these senors:
+Temp and Humidity
+O2

 # Using GPLv3 License (if valid)
 Original code derived from grove Examples, which used MIT license.
 TODO: confirm GPLv3 is valid for this repo.